terox/skeleton/README.md

 [![Code Climate](https://codeclimate.com/github/terox/skeleton/badges/gpa.svg)](https://codeclimate.com/github/terox/skeleton)
 [![Inline docs](http://inch-ci.org/github/terox/skeleton.svg?branch=master)](http://inch-ci.org/github/terox/skeleton)

-> Easy and fast library for generate file and folder structure in your
+>Easy and fast library for generate file and folder structures in your
-> projects with a very small effort.
+>projects with a very small effort.

-## Installation

-```
-npm install fskeleton --save
-```
+***Features***:

+* Small footprint library.
+*

 ## Getting Started

+Skeleton works with ***generators***.
+A generator are a directory with files, folders and templates that will be created in some location of your file system.

-Skeleton has a main file known as "manifest" inside a directory.
+The main file of generator is known as "manifest".
 Manifest defines all actions that will be done.
 For example: create, copy o generate files from predefined templates.
 In this directory we have files and folder structure that contains the templates or files that we will work with it.

-All set of files and folders we know it as **generator**.
-It is a very simplified concept of [yeoman](https://github.com/yeoman/yo) generators, if it can help you.
+Skeleton is a very simplified concept of [yeoman](https://github.com/yeoman/yo) generators.
+I try to avoid the complexity of this project to put in your hands a very useful library.

+### Installation

+```
+npm install fskeleton --save
+```

 ### Creating a *generator*